What is the new sexual harassment legislation?

 What are the consequences if employers don't take reasonable steps?

-Employers who fail to comply with the new duty could face significant financial and reputational damage.
+Employers who fail to comply with this duty could face significant financial and reputational damage.

 Crucially, where an employer is found to have breached its duty to take reasonable steps to prevent sexual harassment, the employment tribunal may automatically uplift any damages awarded against them by up to 25%.